kalliope-project/kalliope_starter_es/README.md

 This starter kit has been tested with Kalliope v0.5.0.

-# kalliope starter config en
+# kalliope starter config es

 This is an out of the box working configuration for spanish kalliope user